maxime-tournier/maxime-tournier.github.com/notes/krylov.md

 $$x_{k+1} = x_k - \alpha_k \block{A x_k - b}$$

 One can easily check that $$x_k \in \Krylov_k \Rightarrow x_{k+1} \in
-\Krylov_{k+1}$$, and Krylov methods generalize gradient methods by projecting the solution onto nested Krylov subspaces.
-If one can build a sufficiently nice basis for these subspaces, one can hope to find a better approximation of the initial problem as we iterate.
+\Krylov_{k+1}$$, and Krylov methods seek to accelerate gradient methods by directly projecting the solution onto nested Krylov subspaces, using Lanczos method to construct an orthonormal basis.
 For instance, the [Conjugate Gradient](cg.html) method satisfies:

 $$x_k = \argmin{x \in \Krylov_k}\ \half x^T A x - b^T x$$